 Ongoing follow-up care by health care professionals experienced in long-term side effects is important.
 Preventive health care, including breast cancer screening after mediastinal radiation therapy; not smoking after bleomycin or radiation therapy due to enhanced lung cancer risk; and reducing the risk for heart disease through exercise, diet, and medication are important steps for Hodgkin lymphoma survivors.
 Such preventative measures may foster better, long-term outcomes and offer the person some control of his or her own health.

 The next section offers a list of frequently asked questions regarding Hodgkin lymphoma in children and teens.
-Or, use the colored boxes located on the right side of your screen to select Frequently Asked Questions, or you can select another section, to continue reading this guide.
+Use the menu on the side of your screen to select Frequently Asked Questions, or you can select another section, to continue reading this guide.